AnnaWijetunga/anna-website/content/posts/2020-05-22---The-Interview.md

 3) Put those action steps into my weekly plan and get cracking.

-If you are curious and want to know more, comment below or send me a message.
+If you are curious and want to know more, send me a message.
 I will always be happy to respond.

 Thank you for reading.